japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OutputMode.md

 * <<Update, Update>>

-The output mode is specified on the _writing side_ of a streaming query using <<spark-sql-streaming-DataStreamWriter.adoc#outputMode, DataStreamWriter.outputMode>> method (by alias or a value of `org.apache.spark.sql.streaming.OutputMode` object).
+The output mode is specified on the _writing side_ of a streaming query using <<spark-sql-streaming-DataStreamWriter.md#outputMode, DataStreamWriter.outputMode>> method (by alias or a value of `org.apache.spark.sql.streaming.OutputMode` object).

 [source, scala]
 ----